 In some instances the member may no longer be in existence and unable therefore to fund any settlement.
-Other than in death and personal injury matters if no IG Guidelines ed 2/ver3/2013 guarantee has been issued by the club it is unlikely the club will be able to assist further and the correspondent may be asked to close his file and submit his account for services to date.
+Other than in death and personal injury matters if no IG Guidelines 2014 guarantee has been issued by the club it is unlikely the club will be able to assist further and the correspondent may be asked to close his file and submit his account for services to date.